Progressive pseudorheumatoid dysplasia

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

-- PubMed is a searchable database of medical literature and lists journal articles that discuss Progressive pseudorheumatoid arthropathy of childhood.
+- PubMed is a searchable database of medical literature and lists journal articles that discuss Progressive pseudorheumatoid dysplasia.
 Click on the link to view a sample search on this topic.

 - Medscape Reference has information on spondyloepiphyseal dysplasia in general.
 You may need to register to view this medical reference, but registration is free.